 Makatea

 Henderson Island consists of limestone – it is elevated coralline island (makatea).
-Island is a top of a reef-capped extinct volcano, rising 3.5 km from the depth of Pacific.
+Island is a top of a reef-capped extinct volcano, rising 3.5 km from the depth of the Pacific.

 As the island is raised higher above the sea and very remote, it contains unique species of animals and plants.